 Milpitas home prices are not only among the most expensive in California, but Milpitas real estate also consistently ranks among the most expensive in America.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Milpitas is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Milpitas is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Milpitas who work in computer science and math (11.50%), office and administrative support (11.28%), and management occupations (9.37%).
+Unlike some cities, Milpitas isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Milpitas are a mix of both white- and blue-collar jobs.
+Overall, Milpitas is a city of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Milpitas who work in computer science and math (12.56%), office and administrative support (11.58%), and management occupations (9.38%).

 Also of interest is that Milpitas has more people living here who work in computers and math than 95% of the places in the US.

 Milpitas is an extremely ethnically-diverse city.
 The people who call Milpitas home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Milpitas residents report their race to be Asian, followed by White.
 Milpitas also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 16.64% of the city’s residents.
-Important ancestries of people in Milpitas include Irish, English, Italian, and French .
+People of Hispanic or Latino origin account for 16.56% of the city’s residents.
+Important ancestries of people in Milpitas include Irish, English, Italian, and Portuguese.

 The most common language spoken in Milpitas is English.
 Other important languages spoken here include Vietnamese and Chinese.